 Traditional white tie for men consists of:

 - Thin, white, hand-tied marcella bow-tie.

-• White marcella evening waistcoat - double or single-breasted.
+- Low-cut, white marcella evening waistcoat - double or single-breasted.

-• In Winter, a black overcoat and white silk scarf can be worn.
+- In winter, a black overcoat and white silk scarf can be worn.

 Top Tip: White tie is no longer seen at the theatre and opera and opera cloaks and silk top hats, along with canes and white gloves, are now only seen on stage.

 - Full-length, formal evening dress.
 It is traditional, but not essential, to show décolletage.
 Shorter dresses or trousers, no matter how smart, are not acceptable.

 - Jewellery can be striking, and tiaras may be worn (traditionally by married women only).